Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 <img src="https://habrastorage.org/files/2f6/1ee/cb2/2f61eecb20714352840748b826e38680.png"/>

 So why is stationarity so important?
 Because it is easy to make predictions on a stationary series since we can assume that the future statistical properties will not be different from those currently observed.
 Most of the time-series models, in one way or the other, try to predict those properties (mean or variance, for example).
-Furture predictions would be wrong if the original series were not stationary.
+Future predictions would be wrong if the original series were not stationary.
 Unfortunately, most of the time series that we see outside of textbooks are non-stationary, but we can (and should) change this.

 So, in order to combat non-stationarity, we have to know our enemy, so to speak.
 Let's see how we can detect it.
 We will look at white noise and random walks to learn how to get from one to another for free.